 Marvel’s Guardians of the Galaxy Game – Combat

 Regarding combat gameplay, Guardians of the Galaxy is hit or miss depending on your playstyle.
 In simple terms, gamers play only as Starlord.
 Then we command the other 4 party members to activate their special abilities.
 Although the enemies appear different, the way you dispatch them are all the same, so it can feel stale from a gameplay standpoint.
 Since the game is definitely more about the experience/storytelling versus the combat design, the repetitive combat is not too much of a big deal.
-Almost like a really aggressive visual novel haha!
+It feels almost like a really aggressive visual novel!